-Did you keep your New Year’s resolutions, and do you have any for next year?
+Did you keep your New Year’s goals, and do you have any for next year?

-My resolutions/goals for 2020 are: 1) Submit Operation Lionhearted to publishers, 2) write and submit articles and essays for publication, 3) read even more books, and 4) learn how to play again when it comes to my writing.
-After receiving counsel from friends, family, and far more seasoned authors, I’ve finally acknowledged that my brain is stuck in Editing Mode, and I need to “remember how to play” before I try to write another novel.
-I’ll actually be focusing on short stories and fanfiction for a while!
+My 2020 goals were: 1) Submit Operation Lionhearted to publishers, 2) write and submit articles and essays for publication, 3) read even more books, and 4) learn how to play again when it comes to my writing.
+And I accomplished all these goals!
+2020 was definitely a year of creative self-care and pursuit of my dreams (in spite of #QuarantineLife).

 Did anyone close to you get married?